A Long Bet Pays Off - Internet Archive Blogs

 Therefore, the Internet Archive shall receive a $1,000 donation from Mr. Keith and Mr. Haughey ($500 apiece), provided from an escrow account that has held the funds since the day of the wager.
 (We shout out to the Bletchly Park Trust, a worthwhile historical organization, who will not be getting the donation but who are deserving of yours.)

-It would be easy enough to declare it a win for the idea of “the web” and that regardless of concerns and topics brought up about the Internet’s issues and concerns, we can still find hope.
+It would be easy enough to declare it a win for the idea of “the web” and that regardless of concerns brought up about the Internet’s ongoing issues, we can still find hope.
 So certainly, let us all applaud that things worked this way, and the URL’s 11-year consistency is a bright beam of light, online.

 In many ways, however, the bet is at best a bittersweet victory, and at its darkest interpretation, a small oasis in a desert.